For unloading nuclear fuel from a nuclear-powered icebreaker reactor: Baltic Shipyard lays down the "Vladimir Vorobyov" MSATO

-The vessel will carry out work to reload nuclear power plants of nuclear-powered ships
+The vessel will carry out work on reloading nuclear power plants of nuclear-powered ships

-In St. Petersburg, at the Baltic Shipyard (part of USC), the keel-laying ceremony of the multifunctional nuclear technology service vessel (MSATO) "Vladimir Vorobyov" (project 22770) took place.
+In St. Petersburg, the keel-laying ceremony for the multifunctional nuclear technology service vessel (MSATO) "Vladimir Vorobyov" (Project 22770) took place at the Baltic Shipyard (part of USC).
 This was reported by the corporation's press service.

 MSATO "Vladimir Vorobyov"